zwdzwd/transvar/README.md

 MET.p.1010      MET.p.1028      7       116412043-116414935-116414936   116412043-116414935-116414936   NM_000245.2[RefSeq]/NM_001127500.1[RefSeq]
 MET.p.1010      MET.p.562       7       116411989-116411990-116411991   116411989-116411990-116411991   NM_001127500.1[RefSeq]/XM_005250354.1[RefSeq]
 ```
-since MET.p.992 is in the list, the two identifiers might be due to the same genomic mutation.
+Since MET.p.992 is in the list, the two identifiers might be due to the same genomic mutation.

 #### annotate mutations from genomic locations